IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

   hospitals.

 The successful work of the underlying HL7
-CPG-on-FHIR IG has been **constrained** to address key implementation issues in-scope for the IHE CCG Profile related to concurrent CCG execution, broad implementability, and conformance-testability.

-The strategy of constraining optionality has been adopted by multiple jurisdictions in their clinical decision support *regulatory* frameworks.
+CPG-on-FHIR IG has been **constrained** to address key implementation issues in-scope for the IHE CCG Profile.
+A strategy of constraining optionality has been adopted by multiple jurisdictions in their clinical decision support *regulatory* frameworks.
 As an example, the US ASTP/ONC has published guidance regarding the methods for conformance-testing digital health solutions that provide Evidence-based Decision Support Interventions (DSI).
 It stipulates that evidence-based DSIs shall leverage a constrained common data set defined in the US Core Data